IBM/kubernetes-networking/README.md

 Address 1: 172.21.193.142 redis-master.default.svc.cluster.local
 ```

-Here we see that the name redis-master is resolved to address `172.21.193.142` which is the virtual IP address of the
+Here we see that the name `redis-master` is resolved to address `172.21.193.142` which is the virtual IP address of the `redis-master` service.
-redis-master service.
-There is a long-form name redis-master.default.svc.cluster.local as well.
-The long-form name
+There is a long-form name `redis-master.default` as well which is the service name concatenated with the service namespace.
-is needed to address services across namespaces.
-In this tutorial we are only using the `default` namespace so the
-long form isn't needed.
+The long-form name is needed to address services across namespaces.
+In this tutorial we are only using the `default` namespace so the long form isn't needed.
+The domain name `svc.cluster.local` does not need to be specified inside the pod because Kubernetes sets this
+in the domain search path in the pod's `/etc/resolve.conf` file.

 ## NodePort and LoadBalancer Services